vin0010/SystemDesign/Phrases.md

 - Consider using cache when data is read frequently but modified infrequently.
 - Inconsistency can happen because data-modifying operations on the data store and cache are not in a single transaction.
 - When scaling across multiple regions, maintaining consistency between the data store and cache is challenging.
 - This service can become stateless by storing user and session details in a data store.
+- Consistency make database harder to scale.
+- We need to implement proper isolation levels and either row-level locking or Optimistic Concurrency Control (OCC) to fully prevent double bookings.
+- Keeping the Elasticsearch index synchronized with PostgreSQL can be complex and requires a reliable mechanism to ensure data consistency.
+- Maintaining an Elasticsearch cluster adds additional infrastructure complexity and cost.